LivingWithBugs Logo

 OSU Ext.
 Entomologist (ret.)

-There are only a few insects, spiders and mites that are commonly found inside homes under normal conditions, these are the so called household pests.
-Certain ants, beetles, bugs, cockroaches, flies, mites, silverfish and springtails (collembola) are the most commonly reported.
+There are only a few insects, spiders, and mites that are normally found inside homes.
+These are the so-called household pests.
+Certain ants, beetles, true bugs, cockroaches, flies, mites, silverfish, and springtails (collembola) are the most commonly reported.

-Pests differ by region - what's common in one area may not be so common in another region of the country - but by and large the following pests constitute the majority of questions we get about insects and related arthropods that people find inside their homes.
+Household pests differ by region - what's common in one area may not be so common in another region of the country - but the following pests represent the vast majority of questions I get.

 ants are common household pests